rajatguptaa/digipin-ui/README.md

 - [Create React App](https://create-react-app.dev/) for the development framework
 - [Netlify](https://netlify.com/) for hosting and deployment

+## 🔁 CI/CD

+GitHub Actions automatically validate and trigger Render deploys:

+- `.github/workflows/backend-deploy.yml` installs the FastAPI backend, runs a syntax check, and calls your Render backend deploy hook.
+- `.github/workflows/frontend-deploy.yml` builds the React UI and triggers your Render static-site deploy hook.

+Add these repository secrets so the workflows can deploy:

+- `RENDER_BACKEND_DEPLOY_HOOK` – the deploy hook URL for the Render FastAPI service.
+- `RENDER_FRONTEND_DEPLOY_HOOK` – the deploy hook URL for the Render static-site service.

+Workflows run on pushes to `main` that touch relevant files, and can also be run manually from the GitHub Actions tab.

 ## 📞 Support

 If you have any questions or need help, please: